BEICBIM/2016-2017ACE_CA_SD_Hoover/README.md

 # Sally Wong Building Re-Imaging
 Hoover High School ACE Club Design Project for Academic Year 2016-2017

-This repository has been established to support the 2016-2017 Academic Year [ACE Club Hoover High School](https://www.facebook.com/ACEHooverHS/) design project at Hoover High School, in San Diego CA.  [ACE Mentors, Volunteers](http://www.acementor.org/mentors-volunteers/), and [Students](http://www.acementor.org/students/) can use this repsotiory to collaboratively develop and host their project development and design content.
+This repository has been established to support the 2016-2017 Academic Year [ACE Club Hoover High School](https://www.facebook.com/ACEHooverHS/) design project at Hoover High School, in San Diego CA.  [ACE Mentors, Volunteers](http://www.acementor.org/mentors-volunteers/), and [Students](http://www.acementor.org/students/) can use this repository to collaboratively develop and host their project development and design content.

 This project aims to deliver the proposal content requested by the ACE San Diego Board of Directors for a "Smart Growth Project" within San Diego County.
 See the [Request For Proposal (RFP) document](https://github.com/BEICBIM/2016-2017ACE_CA_SD_Hoover/blob/master/Docs/ACE%20Project%20RFP%202016-17_R1.pdf) for more information.